Qualified individuals are eligible for a number of health services and products in addition to the universal health benefits.

 The program may pay for the replacement of lost or broken glasses on an individual basis.

-Supplementary health coverage covers foot care visits and appliances provided through health regions’ clinics.
-It does not cover the services of private podiatry clinics.
+Supplementary health covers foot care visits and appliances through approved service providers.

 Medical Transportation in Saskatchewan